palepanorama/js-project/README.md

 # Dean's Fish Market
-This app is designed to be used by a fish vendor (in this case, my dear friend Dean) who is looking to manage what all buyers have ordered what fish.
-Users may be created and deleted with fields for name and email, fish may be created or deleted.
+This app is designed to be used by a fish vendor to pull data from a Rails API to front-end JavaScript in order to track which fish he has sold to which buyer.
+Users and fish can be created and deleted, with each fish belonging to one owner.

 # License
 This project is licensed under the MIT license: